EARnagram/lessons/sec2/ruby_arrays_hashes_blocks/ruby_arrays_hashes_blocks.md

 anonymous functions in JavaScript or lambdas in Python.

 You'll see blocks all the time, and you'll use `.each` like it's your job (because it will be).
-It just loops through each value in your array and assigns a local variable (that you decide) to each object.
+It loops through each value in your array and assigns a local variable (that you decide) to each object.
 You come up with what you want it called in the "pipes", aka those tall neighbors surrounding the variable:

 `|a_variable_of_my_choosing|`